Asininite/ObsidianVault/Obsidian Vault/System Software/Module 2/! DATA STRUCTURES.md

 	  takes info from optab about the instruction format (yknow if it is like MUL #4 it is immediate addressing)

 ### SYMTAB
+- hash table
 - includes name and value for each label in source program, alongwith flags to indicate errors
 - Pass 1 : labels and their addresses are added into symtab all their values get resolved at pass 1
-- Pass 2 : symbols used as operands are looked up the symbol table to obtain the address value to be inserted in assembled instructions
+- Pass 2 : operand symbols are looked up and their addresses used in machine code

+### LOCCTR
+- initialized to beginning address in START statement of the program
+- after each statement processed, length of statement added to LOCCTR